OBDS-Training/Help/content/en/docs/ssh/ssh-key-pair/index.md

 ---
-title: "Setting up an SSH key pair"
+title: "Set up an SSH key pair"
 description: "SSH key pairs provide a more secure alternative to username and password for logging into remote systems."
 lead: "SSH key pairs provide a more secure alternative to username and password for logging into remote systems."
 date: 2020-10-06T08:48:57+00:00